open-telemetry/opentelemetry-specification/specification/trace/api.md

 * The minimal precision is milliseconds.
 * The maximal precision is nanoseconds.

-## Trace Package

-The `Trace Package` is the package containing the TracerProvider and Tracer API classes.
-In some languages, this may also be referred to as a module, or may be static methods on a class if the language exposes functionality purely by classes (such as Java).

-The `Trace Package` MUST provide the following functions:

-- Get the currently active span
-- Set the currently active span

-The `Trace Package` MUST delegate to the [`Context`](../context/context.md) to perform these tasks, i.e. the above methods MUST do the same as a single equivalent method of the Context management system.

 ## TracerProvider

 `Tracer`s can be accessed with a `TracerProvider`.